Florida State Road 48: Route description

 SR 48 ran from US 41 in Floral City, in Citrus County.
-Within Floral City itself, it is called East Orange Avenue, while east of the city it is known as East Bushnell Road.
-After crossing the Withlacoochee River it wound through western Sumter County along part of the DeSoto Trail.
-Within Wahoo, the road passes by the "DeSoto Trailhead" near a memorial for the Battle of Wahoo Swamp, and the Wahoo First Baptist Church.
+Within Floral City, it is called East Orange Avenue, while east of the city is known as East Bushnell Road.
+After crossing the Withlacoochee River, it wound through western Sumter County along part of the DeSoto Trail.
+Within Wahoo, the road passes by the "DeSoto Trailhead" near a memorial for the Battle of Wahoo Swamp and the Wahoo First Baptist Church.

-East of CR 316A the road becomes a four lane undivided highway in Bushnell until it approaches Interstate 75 where it becomes a four-lane divided highway.
-The divided section ends east of the vicinity of the Walmart Supercenter.
-The widened segment continues into downtown Bushnell until in intersects CR 475 and CR 548.
-From there it turns south overlapping CR 475 as a four-lane boulevard before intersecting with US 301.
+East of CR 316A, the road becomes a four-lane undivided highway in Bushnell until it approaches Interstate 75, where it becomes a four-lane divided highway.
+The split section ends east of the vicinity of the Walmart Supercenter.
+The widened segment continues into downtown Bushnell until it intersects CR 475 and CR 548.
+From there, it turns south, overlapping CR 475 as a four-lane boulevard before intersecting with US 301.

-The former SR 48 runs concurrently with southbound US 301 as well as westbound CR 476 along North Main Street which becomes South Main Street at the intersection with West and East Central Avenues.
-The overlap ends at West Seminole Avenue, where CR 476 turns west towards Nobleton, Lake Lindsey and US 19 at the Chassahowitzka Wildlife Management Area while CR 48 tuns east.
+The former SR 48 runs concurrently with southbound US 301 and westbound CR 476 along North Main Street, which becomes South Main Street at the intersection with West and East Central Avenues.
+The overlap ends at West Seminole Avenue, where CR 476 turns west towards Nobleton, Lake Lindsey and US 19 at the Chassahowitzka Wildlife Management Area while CR 48 turns east.
 West Seminole Avenue ends at the intersection with South Florida Street and East Southland Avenue.
-CR 48 turns south onto East Southland Avenue which curves east before leaving Bushnell's city limits, and heads through the rest of rural Sumter County.
-North of the city of Webster it intersects with SR 471 as it heads towards Center Hill.
+CR 48 turns south onto East Southland Avenue, which curves east before leaving Bushnell's city limits and heading through the rest of rural Sumter County.
+North of the city of Webster, it intersects with SR 471 as it heads towards Center Hill.
 Northeast of Center Hill, SR 48 crossed the Sumter–Lake county line and was named Leesburg Highway.
 In Okahumpka, the road runs concurrently with CR 33, then turned at 1st Street, taking the designation from CR 470 on its way to SR 19 in Howey-in-the-Hills.